The Complete Guide on How to Make Conversation And Avoid Awkward Silence

 – …so that’s why we decided to move here.
 How long have you been here?

-- …yeah that’s one of the best movies I’ve seen.
-What’s your favourite movie?
+– …yeah that’s one of the best movies I’ve seen.
+What’s your favorite movie?

 – … so you could say that I’m mainly a carpenter.
 What are you working with?

 We’re told that our tone and non-verbal behavior account for a much bigger piece of the communication pie than simply the words we choose to speak.

 As such, we’re told to talk with a convincing tone and to work on our non-verbal communication, such as holding strong eye contact, standing up straight with our chest pushed out, and remaining as still and relaxed as possible.

 But there’s an important element of communication that is often simply swept under the rug as if it doesn’t really matter.